AdobeDocs/experience-manager-65.en/help/forms/using/adobe-sign-integration-adaptive-forms.md

 1. Publish the configuration.
 1. Use [replication](https://docs.adobe.com/content/help/en/experience-manager-65/deploying/configuring/replication.html) to create identical configuration on corresponding publish instances.

-   >[!NOTE]
-   >
-   >Although cloud configuration used in adaptive form are also published when an adaptive form is published, it is advised to use [replication](https://docs.adobe.com/content/help/en/experience-manager-65/deploying/configuring/replication.html) to create Adobe Sign related Cloud configuration (identical to author instance) on all the publish instances and not rely on adaptive form to publish the configuration.

 Now, Adobe Sign is integrated with AEM Forms and ready for use in adaptive forms.
 To [use Adobe Sign service in an adaptive form](../../forms/using/working-with-adobe-sign.md#configure-adobe-sign-for-an-adaptive-form), specify the configuration container created above in adaptive form properties.